-For more information or a trial boarding experience, please contact Ms. Georgina Sanders: georgina.sanders@trentcollege.net
+For more information or a trial boarding experience, please contact the Admissions Department.

 BEHAVIOUR IN THE SIXTH FORM

 Our Rewards and Sanctions Policy seeks to promote high standards of behaviour by rewarding and reinforcing positive behaviour and by encouraging pupils to take full responsibility for their actions and their consequences.